IBM/vira-intent-discovery/README.md

 # VIRA Intent Discovery

-## DRAFT VERSION - CURRENTLY BROKEN - STAY TUNED FOR UPDATES

 ## Scope

 The purpose of this project is to provide an evaluation framework for intent discovery over chats conducted with the [VIRA chatbot](https://vaxchat.org) .
 This repository becomes available along side the releases of the paper [Benchmark Data and Evaluation Framework for Intent Discovery Around COVID-19 Vaccine Hesitancy](#reference).

 VIRA's chat dataset (`VIRADialogs`) is available to download from [Johns Hopkins Bloomberg School of Public Health](https://vaxchat.org/research).
 This code base is compatible with the dataset snapshot as of May 2022.

-Users are welcome to use this framework for evaluating intent discovery over user utterances from the dataset.
+Users are welcome to use the dataset and framework for evaluating new algorithms for intent discovery.

 ## Usage